-C{5.23} The IEMA Guidelines note that these delays are only likely to be 'significant' when the traffic in the network surrounding the development is already at, or close to, the capacity of the system.'
+C5.24 The IEMA Guidelines note that these delays are only likely to be 'significant when the traffic in the network surrounding the development is already at, or close to, the capacity of the system.'

-C{5.24} To determine the significance of driver and bus user delay, the junction assessment programs have been used to assess capacity at the junctions within the study area, alongside professional judgement for a worst-case scenario.
-Table C{5.3} sets out the junction capacity forecast at each of the key junctions with the addition of development traffic at 2033.
+To determine the significance of driver and bus user delay, values of delay have been extracted from the junction assessment programs used to assess capacity at the junctions within the study area, alongside professional judgement.
+Table C5.3 sets out the degree of change in delay forecast at each of the key junctions with the addition of development traffic at 2033.
 A copy of the junction capacity assessments on which this is based is contained within the TA (contained within Appendix C1 of this ES).